argonne-lcf/AR2023/_highlights/yu.md

 # Challenge

 Lead-cooled fast reactors are a type of nuclear reactor design that offer many advantages, including the ability to operate at higher thermal efficiencies than existing commercial light water reactors.
-Developing these advanced reactors poses challenges due to the unique characteristics of heavy liquid metal (HLM) coolants, such as a low Prandtl number (Pr<sub>t</sub>) compared to water.
+Developing these advanced reactors poses challenges due to the unique characteristics of heavy liquid metal (HLM) coolants, such as a low Prandtl number (Pr) compared to water.
 Existing turbulence models are inadequate for accurately predicting heat transfer in HLM flows, making the selection of an appropriate turbulent Prandtl number (Pr<sub>t</sub>) critical.
 Accurate modeling and simulation of heat transfer and mixing in the HLM coolant is needed to help prepare the technology for licensing.

 # Approach